codemonkey-uk/gawm/README.md

 # Getting Away With Murder
-_A co-operative role-play game of drama, wit and mystery._
+_A co-operative role-play game of drama, wit, and mystery._

 ## GAWM on github
 This repo contains an api & browser UI to facilitate remote-play of Getting Away With Murder.